bhyvex/micro-kube/README.md

 * Although micro-kube exposes both secure and insecure API endpoints, the kube-ui addon is accessible _only_ an insecure port.

-* micro-kube does not work on Windows.
-There are not presently any plans to address this, but community contributions aimed at remediating this are welcome.

 ## Contributing

 Pull requests that make micro-kube more awesome are welcome!
 The primary guideline for